Simms Violin Studio

 🎓 Experienced & Highly Qualified Teacher

-I hold a Master of Music (Distinction) from the Royal Northern College of Music and a Bachelor of Music from the Royal Birmingham Conservatoire.
+Josh holds a Master of Music (Distinction) from the Royal Northern College of Music and a Bachelor of Music from the Royal Birmingham Conservatoire.

 📘 Guided Practice Support